-AMD is a registered trademark of Advanced Micro Devices, Inc. Fedora and Red Hat are registered trademarks of Red Hat, Inc. Linux is a registered trademark of Linus Torvalds, used with permission by Silicon Graphics, Inc. Intel is a registered trademark of Intel Corporation.
-MIPS is a registered trademark of MIPS Technologies, Inc. used under license by Silicon Graphics, Inc. Mac OS X and Macinstosh are registered trademarks of Apple Computer, Inc. Microsoft, Windows, and Windows NT are registered trademarks of Microsoft Corporation in the United States and/or other countries.
+Linux is a registered trademark of Linus Torvalds, used with permission by Silicon Graphics, Inc. Microsoft, Windows, and Windows NT are registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 Netscape is a registered trademark of Netscape Communications Corporation.
-Solaris is a trademark of and SunOS is a registered trademark of Sun Microsystems, Inc. SUSE LINUX is a registered trademark of Novell, Inc. UNIX and the X device are registered trademarks of The Open Group in the United States and other countries.
+Red Hat is a registered trademark of Red Hat, Inc. Solaris is a trademark of Sun Microsystems, Inc. UNIX and the X device are registered trademarks of The Open Group in the United States and other countries.
 XFree86 is a trademark of The XFree86 Project, Inc. All other trademarks mentioned herein are the property of their respective owners.